3 Steps to Being Assertive in a Relationship

 3. Get what you want.
-This final step is to advocate on behalf of yourself in order to influence others to cooperate.
+This final step is to advocate on behalf of yourself to influence others to cooperate.
 You may need to negotiate, bargain, reason, or even suggest consequences if your goal is not supported.

 Behaving assertively will help you in all parts of your life; with your family, with your work, with your career, and with your friendships.

-If you want additional help in becoming an assertiveness master, purchase my audiobook, Assertive Behavior — Feel strong, be strong, and get what you want.
-It is inexpensive, easy to use, and requires only 8-minutes a day.
+If you want additional help in becoming an assertiveness master, purchase my audiobook, Assertive Behavior — Feel Strong, Be Strong, and get what you want.
+It is inexpensive, easy to use, and requires only 8 minutes a day.

 VIDEO: Be Assertive